NaomiEisen/Graph-Generator/README.md

 ### 3. Run the Program
 Run the generator by executing the following command in the terminal:

-Run the generator by executing the following command in the terminal:
 ```bash
 python <generator-name> <file-paths>
 ```
 - Replace <generator-name> with the name of the generator script you'd like to run.
-- <file-paths> can either be individual file paths or a directory path containing the files.
+- The <file-paths> can either be individual file paths or a directory path containing the files.

 ### 4. Customize the Graph (Optional)